umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 It is similar to that of a person's ability to percieve perspective, distinguishing what is far away and what is nearby.
 It does this by evaluating the darkness of each pixel; something closer is generally lighter and something further is generally darker.

 For the model architecture, we chose to use a UNet model.
 As Purkayastha [2020] describes, "[t]his architecture consists of three sections: The contraction, The bottleneck, and the expansion section".
-The model we chose follows a two 3x3 convolutional layer.
+In the contraction and bottleneck portion, two 3x3 convolutional layers are applied to the input, followed by max pooling.
+The number of filters doubles and the height and width half after every block.
+The expansion section begins with a transpose convolution, followed by a concatenation with the skip connection from the encoder block.
+Next comes the conv_block.
+Here the number filters decreases by half and the height and width doubles.

 ## Demo